broadinstitute/computational-resources/01_Introduction/04_Jupyter_Notebooks/README.md

 <img src="images/jupyter_notebook.png" alt="Notebook" width="500"/>

-You can also launch a Jupyter-lab session with an updated interface that allows for multi-window viewing.
+**Tip** You can also launch a Jupyter-lab session with an updated interface that allows for multi-window viewing.
 The notebook functionality will remain the same irrespective of which installation method you choose.
 ```
 jupyter-lab
 ```